Deca Sports (video game): Development

 The game was initially revealed at TGS 2007 under the title of Deca Sporta, a planned December due date in Japan.
 A representative for Hudson claimed that the studio didn't anticipate high review scores, noting the simplicity and graphics quality as "typical complaints of Wii games".
 In April 2008, the game went gold with an announced release date of May 13 for North America.

 Mike Samachisa, the head of Hudson's console team, mentioned that localizing Deca Sports for the English version made sense, as the sports contained are played around the world.
-The idea was to combine sports events from Summer Olympic Games, Winter Olympic Games and X Games, creating a compilation game that would have a wide appeal.
+The idea was to combine sports events from Summer Olympic Games, Winter Olympic Games, and X Games, creating a compilation game that would have a wide appeal.
 Every mode is unlocked within the game right from the beginning as everything was designed to be accessible.
 Adidas signed a partnership with Hudson, allowing its logo to appear in-game.
 The in-game text utilizes DynaComware's proprietary font.

 Reception

-Deca Sports received generally mediocre to negative reviews.
+Deca Sports received mixed-to-negative reviews.
+On Metacritic, which uses a weighted average of different reviews to determine a score, it has a score of 50/100.
 GameSpot gave Deca Sports a 3.5/10.
 IGN gave it a 4.5/10.
 1UP gave it a D+.

 In spite of the poor critical reception, the game has reportedly sold well.
-Hudson Soft, the publisher of the game, announced it sold 2 million units of Deca Sports since launch.
+Hudson Soft, the publisher of the game, announced it sold 2 million units of Deca Sports since its launch.
 Deca Sports was nominated for "Worst Game Everyone Played" by GameSpot in its 2008 video game awards.